 For many years, he was a member of the IOC’s Marketing Commission and is often called upon to speak on topics as diverse as programme-making, marketing communications, brand development, creative writing and archive/content management.

 An author of several books, including Britain at War, America’s War, The British Empire in Colour and The Greatest, his first novel, Conquest (the first in the Making of England series) is an epic adventure set in the 11th century and was published by Michael Joseph (Penguin) in February 2011 and quickly became the number-one debut historical fiction book of the year.
 Three more books followed in that series Crusade, Anarchy and Lionheart.
 Stewart has now moved onto WW1 and is in the middle of his Great War Series, the first of which, Shadow of War, was published by Penguin in October 2014; the second, The Darkness and the Thunder in October 2015.
-He has also just completed a novel set during Troubles in Northern Ireland in the early 1980s.
-The working title is betrayal and is due for publication in the autumn of 2017.
+He has also just completed a novel set during Troubles in Northern Ireland in the early 1980s called Betrayal and is due for publication in the autumn of 2017.

 For more information on Stewart visit www.stewartbinns.com